accreator/Yixin-Board/release/README.txt

 ﻿English Version

 System Requirements:
-GTK2 runtime environment/512MB RAM/32-bit video display adapter(True color)
+512MB RAM/32-bit video display adapter(True color)

 FAQ:
-Q: How to use Yixin?
-A: Step1.
-Setup gtk2 runtime environment if you have not installed it(gtk2-runtime-2.16.0.exe).
-   Step2.
-Run Yixin.exe
 Q: How to change the size of board?
 A: Change the first line of "settings.txt" with the new size of board you want.
 Q: How to change the language of GUI?